Can I Sue a Towing Company?

 A towing company must use reasonable care when towing and storing your car.
 If it fails to act as a reasonably prudent towing company in the same and similar circumstances and damages your car or your property inside it, you may be able to sue for negligence.

 In virtually every state, you need to show the following four elements to state a claim for negligence:

-- Duty: The towing company must use reasonable care
+- Duty: The towing company has a duty to use reasonable care

 - Breach: The towing company failed to use reasonable care (e.g. by wrongfully towing your car)

 - Causation: The towing company directly caused foreseeable damages

-If you are able to show that the towing company towed your car without permission by the owner or otherwise without legal authority, you may be able to show that it failed to use reasonable care and committed negligent towing.
+If you are able to show that the towing company towed your car without your permission or otherwise without legal authority, you may be able to show that it failed to use reasonable care and committed negligent towing.

 - Windshield damage

 - Tire damage

 You also may be able to sue for the breach of a bailment.
 Again, this depends on the state, but generally, a bailment is a legal relationship in which the custody of property is transferred from one person (the “bailor") to another (the “bailee") for safekeeping.